 The District has partnered with the Tahoe Truckee Community Foundation (IRS Tax ID #68-0416404) to administer and manage this fund.

-2) You can download the Friends of the Park brochure and fill out the donation form on the back of the brochure.
+2) You can download the Friends of the Park brochure and fill out the donation form on the second page of the PDF.
 Make your check payable to: Truckee Tahoe Community Foundation, (please note Friends of the Park on your check), PO Box 366, Truckee, CA 96160.

 The projects below were identified as the priorities for initial fundraising efforts.
 Their priority was determined by need as noted in the Recreation and Parks Master Plan.
 Download the Parks Master Plan.